-- a.
-Ballots shall not be counted until polls have closed on the last day of the elections.
-The Elections Coordinator, Election Board Chair and the REP advisor or the advisor's designee shall count and/or supervise the counting of the ballots once polls have closed. - During the voting period the Elections Coordinator shall be locked out of the voting software.
-Administrative control of the software shall be turned over to the REP advisor or to the advisor's designee. - c.
-In order to protect the privacy of voters, ballots, once cast, shall not be viewed by any candidate, initiative sponsor, referendum sponsor, poll worker, or person otherwise involved in a campaign until the official counting after the close of the elections. - (1) In the event of legal right to view ballots, names and other means of personal identification shall be stricken from the ballot.
+- Ballots shall not be counted until polls have closed on the last day of the elections.
+The Elections Coordinator, Election Board Chair and the REP advisor or the advisor's designee shall count and/or supervise the counting of the ballots once polls have closed.
+The Elections Coordinator is not permitted to use the voting software to reveal candidate - The Elections Coordinator is not permitted to use the voting software to reveal candidate standings or vote count numbers to anyone during the time of the election.
+Voting software should only be used for the purposes of working on the election and staying informed on voter engagement.

+- c.
+In order to protect the privacy of voters, ballots, once cast, shall not be viewed by any candidate, initiative sponsor, referendum sponsor, poll worker, or person otherwise involved in a campaign until the official counting after the close of the elections. - In the event of legal right to view ballots, names and other means of personal identification shall be stricken from the ballot.